 Many people are paying hundreds of dollars monthly for their cellphones.
 That two year contract that gives you the latest smart phone can be costly.
 Today, there are providers offering great plans with no contract.
 Some are as little as $25 per month and will allow you to bring your existing phone.

-Turbo Tax 2014 offers some great tips for ensuring you take qualifying deductions on your tax returns.
+Turbo Tax 2014 offers some great Money Saving Tax Tips for ensuring you take qualifying deductions on your tax returns.
 In addition, the software makes tips that can help you to save even more for the following year.

 Intuit TurboTax has just announced that Americans can use their software to file their 2014 taxes with no fees or charges.
 For about 60 million tax filing Americans, it might just be the best possible tax break.